-- 8.1.
-Requests under the formal procedure set out in paragraph 6 to paragraph 9 of this policy can only be made by employees who meet the criteria set out below. - 8.2.
-To be eligible to make a request under the formal procedure, you must: - a. be an employee; - b. have worked for us continuously for 26 weeks at the date your request is made; - c. not have made a formal request to work flexibly during the last 12 months.
+- 8.1 Requests under the formal procedure set out in paragraph 6 to paragraph 9 of this policy can only be made by employees who meet the criteria set out below. - 8.2 To be eligible to make a request under the formal procedure, you must:

+- a) be an employee; - b) not have made two formal requests to work flexibly during the last 12 months; and - c) not make a formal request to work flexibly if a request you made previously has not been concluded.